School Board Meeting Notes Nov 20, 2013

 These notes were taken from attending the November 20th Corbett School District board meeting and then using the recorded audio of this meeting.
 This meeting was 3 hours long.
 This is only part 1.
 Part 2 will follow shortly as well as a link to the audio for those that prefer to hear it for themselves. ( Thanks to Karina Lande for providing these notes.)

 Meeting started off with an accountability report regarding MESD this was lengthy and you can view the entire report & related financial details by accessing meeting agenda & packets through the school website from the board page.
-Or select here for a direct link.

 Charlie O’Neil proposes a special facilities meeting due to recent failure of bond.
 “I think we need to get back to the drawing board and discuss the current facilities”.
 This will include discussions on the middle school building and start the discussion on getting a bond on the election ballot in May.